 To increase the regulatory acceptance of (Q)SAR methods, the OECD is developing a QSAR Toolbox to make (Q)SAR technology readily accessible, transparent, and less demanding in terms of infrastructure costs.

 The Toolbox is a software application intended to the use of governments, chemical industry and other stakeholders in filling gaps in (eco)toxicity data needed for assessing the hazards of chemicals.
+It has been developed in close collaboration with the European Chemicals Agency.
 The Toolbox incorporates information and tools from various sources into a logical workflow.
 Crucial to this workflow is grouping chemicals into chemical categories.
-Download our brochure (PDF).
+Please consult www.qsartoolbox.org

 The seminal features of the Toolbox are: